BugBubbles/gazebo_dvs_plugin/README.md

 # Acknowledgement

 We thank paper [Towards a framework for end-to-end control of a simulated vehicle with spiking neural networks](http://ieeexplore.ieee.org/document/7862386/) and [Event camera simulator improvements via characterized parameters](https://github.com/neuromorphicsystems/IEBCS) for their open source, please cite their papers if you use this code.
+We also thank `ESIM: an Open Event Camera Simulator` for their theoritical support, please cite there paper if you use this code.

 ```
 @INPROCEEDINGS{7862386,